 - Includes online tools for collaborative work, comments, and notifications

 - Unlimited storage (maximum file size of 1GB for website uploads)

 - Real-time co-authoring and editing of files stored in Box

 - Box files can be shared with people inside and outside of Tufts

 Regulated Institutional Data, as defined in the Information Classification and Handling Policy, may never be stored on any personally-owned device.
-This includes sensitive personal information (SPI), and Personal Health Information (PHI) for covered entities under HIPAA.
-Always store files with Tufts information on either a Tufts network drive, in Tufts Box (if permitted by the Tufts Box Use Guideline), or another Tufts approved location.
+This includes Sensitive Personal Information (SPI) and Personal Health Information (PHI) for covered entities under HIPAA.
+Always store files with Tufts information on either a Tufts network drive, in Box (if permitted by the Tufts Box Use Guideline), or another Tufts-approved location.
 The one permitted exception to storing sensitive information on a personal device is the syncing of your exchange email to your personal device using the native email client on the device or by downloading the Outlook Exchange App to the device.
 Do not use Box Sync to sync Tufts information to a personally-owned device.

 Eventually records are no longer needed, even occasionally, by the offices that created them.
-The Records Retention Schedule outlines which records must be destroyed and which records must be sent to the Archives once they have fulfilled their retention period.
+The Records Retention Schedule outlines which records must be destroyed once they have fulfilled their retention period and which records must be transferred to the Archives.

 Destroying records at the end of their retention period serves several purposes: